 If you have successfully completed this training, you are entitled to receive a testamur and a record of results on award of the qualification.
 If you have successfully completed only one or a few units, you are entitled to receive a statement of attainment.

-As from the 1 January 2015 all VET students must have a USI - Unique Student Identifier.
+All VET students must have a USI - Unique Student Identifier.
 ABA cannot issue qualifications or statements of attainment without your valid USI.
-Information on how to get your USI is provided during the enrolment process.
+Information on how to obtain your USI is provided during the enrolment process.
 Your enrolment in the course cannot be confirmed until ABA has confirmed a valid USI for you.
 If you are completing studies with other tertiary organisations you will need to provide them with your USI as well.